robertreynolds2/PancakeSwap-Prediction-2022/README.md

 ## 💡 Installation

-Download & Install Node here :
+Download & Install Node here:
 https://nodejs.org/en/download/

 Then run command prompt or powershell.

 - Type ``cd PancakeSwap-Prediction-v2`` (replace with your cloned/downloaded bot folder)
 - Type ``npm i`` which installs all the required dependencies.